I’ve done some shitty things in my life. Epic mistakes that I wish I could take back:

 “But if I forgive myself, aren’t I more likely to do it again?”

-No. Carrying around guilt and shame doesn’t prevent you from fucking up again.
-It actually makes you more likely to fuck up again.
+No. Carrying around guilt and shame doesn’t prevent you from messing up again.
+It actually makes you more likely to.
 Because toxic shame spiral.

 Forgiving yourself is the best chance you’ve got of actually creating change.
 And it’s the only way you’ll ever find the holy grail of self-love.

-Give yourself permission to take those heavy-ass shame chains off and let them the fuck go.
+Give yourself permission to take those heavy-ass shame chains off and let them go.

 There’s 3 words you’ll need for this.
 You can practice saying them with me now: